BraxWilkinson/Java2_Project2/README.md

 ### Private fields
 String[] sameStation - String array initialized with a length of 10

-char letter - A letter
+char letter - A letter to be used in LetterAvg

-int count - The count
+int count - The number of elements in the sameStations array

 ### Constructor - public LetterAvg(char letter)
 LetterAvg constructor, initializes with letter and numberOfStationWithLetterAvg reader method.